Striped whipsnake

-The striped whipsnake (Masticophis taeniatus) is a species of nonvenomous snake in the family Colubridae.
-It is closely related to the California whipsnake (Masticophis lateralis).
+The striped whipsnake (Masticophis taeniatus) is a species of nonvenomous snake in the subfamily Colubrinae of the family Colubridae.
+The species is closely related to the California whipsnake (Masticophis lateralis).
 The striped whipsnake is native to the western United States and adjacent northern Mexico.

 Identification

-The striped whipsnake is approximately 30-72 inches (76–183 cm) in total length (including tail).
+The striped whipsnake is approximately 30–72 inches (76–183 cm) in total length (including tail).
 This snake exhibits black, dark brown, or gray coloration on its back, often with an olive or bluish tint.
 Along the center of each of the first four rows of pale dorsal scales, is a dark longitudinal stripe.
 There is a white to cream-colored stripe down its side that is bisected by either a solid or dashed black line.
 The coloring on the snake's belly tends to be cream to yellowish, fading to white toward the head, and coral pink toward the tail.
 This snake also features a lower preocular between the upper labial scales of the mouth.
 The anal scale is divided.